For urgent consular assistance call

 Always take off your shoes and socks before entering religious sites.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 You need a visa to enter and stay in Myanmar.
 Entering without a visa can result in a prison sentence.

 You can't use e-Visas at seaports.
-Cruise passengers must arrange visas in advance.

 Be aware of unauthorised websites that claim to offer e-Visas.
-Some websites will provide a genuine visa for an extra fee, but some others are fake.
+Some websites will provide a genuine visa for an extra fee, but others are fake.

 The local government strictly controls travel to parts of Myanmar, including through visa conditions.
 Authorities have deported or detained Australians for visa offences.